 The information should not be considered complete and should not be used in place of a visit, call or consultation with your physician or mental health care provider.
 The information obtained from this site is not exhaustive and does not cover all disorders, conditions or their treatments.

 We respect your personal privacy.
-We will not release your name, address or contact information without your consent.
+We will not release your name, address or contact information without your consent, nor will we sell or share your personal data.
 In affirmation of this Policy, we want to inform you that individuals in photographs used on our website are not patients.

 While the forms you can access are on a secure site, please be aware that e-mail is not secure.
 WE URGE YOU NOT TO PROVIDE CONFIDENTIAL INFORMATION ABOUT YOUR HEALTH TO US VIA E-MAIL.
 If you do so, it is at your own risk.

 You warrant that you will not use this service for any purpose that is unlawful or prohibited by copyright or this Agreement.
 We reserve the right to deny access to any part of this site at our sole discretion.
 We hold you personally accountable for the material that you send.

 Notice of Privacy Practice